techyyash/unbundl/Task_Given.md

 screen sizes and devices.
 4. Provide a brief explanation of your approach, including any tools or frameworks used, and the reasoning behind your choices.
-For reference/example, please check https://saralhome.com/
+For reference/example, please check https://saralhome.com/ <p>

 Task 2: Develop a Customizable Product Bundle for Chocolate brand.
 Objective: Create a feature that allows customers to build a custom pack of 8 items, consisting of a combination of different chocolates.
 The total number of